 As presented in Chapter 7, privatization can take many forms, ranging from operational or individual service contracts, to complete ownership and operational responsibility of the private company.
-The latter form has, to some extent, been in place via OCWA (operating approximately 20% of municipal facilities).
-Other operations have not had a significant presence within Ontario, perhaps either because of a price factor or because of concerns regarding the municipalities divesting control while maintaining (by Statutes) the ultimate responsibility for any problems which may arise.
+The latter form has not had a significant presence within Ontario, perhaps either because of a price factor or because of concerns regarding the municipalities divesting control while maintaining (by Statutes) the ultimate responsibility for any problems which may arise.
 In regard to service contracts, these forms of private sector involvement have had a significant presence.
 In areas where the private sector may be cost competitive or where specialized expertise may be provided, various forms of private contracts are in place throughout Ontario.